GClunies/reflekt/README.md

 ## Getting Started
 ### Install
 Reflekt is available on [PyPI](https://pypi.org/project/reflekt/).
-Install with `pip` or your preferred package manager, preferably in a virtual environment:
+Install it with `pip` or package manager, preferably in a virtual environment:
 ```bash
 ❯ source /path/to/venv/bin/activate  # Activate virtual environment
 ❯ pip install reflekt                # Install Reflekt